ZoheeDH/earthquakes_feat_app/README.md

 bundle exec ruby app.rb
 ```

-The api will be deployed in port 3000 or the one provided by an env variable (PORT).
+The api will be deployed in port 3000.

 The available routes are: